Psinuxi/QuickRef/README.md

 # QuickRef

 ## Description
-QuickRef is a standalone app for artist to do timed studies of images saved locally.
+QuickRef is a standalone app for artists to do timed studies of images saved locally.

 There are 3 categories: **Nude**, **Clothed**, and **portrait**.
 I may add more flexibility there later, but these are the categories I use most often.
 There is nothing from stopping you from using the categories for something other than they are labelled.